datastaxdevs/workshop-intro-to-graphql/README.md

 > variables needed by the React client are: `ASTRA_DB_APPLICATION_TOKEN`, `ASTRA_DB_GRAPHQL_URL`
 > and `JAVA_GRAPHQL_ENDPOINT`.

-#### ✅ Step 9c: Start your React app back up with the following command
+#### ✅ Step 9c: Start your React app again

+Launch the following command once more:
 ```shell
 netlify dev
 ```